 Create a budget and stick to it

-Whether you’re newly pregnant or brand new parents, follow these steps to get started creating a family budget:
+Whether you’re newly pregnant or brand new parent, follow these steps to start creating a family budget:

 - Add up your income.
 Be sure to include all regular income sources, not just your salary.
 This might include income from a side hustle, reimbursements and overtime.
 Only count the consistent income, and earmark anything else as unexpected income.

 - Calculate your expenses.
 Be sure to use your actual expenses, not what you anticipate them to be.
 Your budget needs to be realistic or it won’t work for you.
 It often helps to track your expenses for a month or two before creating a budget.

 - Set goals.
 Once you know your income, expenses and bottom line, you can create savings and debt-reduction goals.

 - Create a plan.
 Figure out what expenses you can lower or cut out entirely and then put that extra money into savings or use to pay down your debt.
 Also, brainstorm additional ways you may be able to earn extra income.

 - Track your progress.
 It’s important to monitor your spending and track your progress toward your goals.
 Write down every expense during the month and make adjustments to your plan as needed.

 - Keep it realistic.
 Everyone has to have fun once in a while!
 Be sure your budget offers opportunities to live a little and to celebrate your progress.